-exist uniquely.
-Here, we used Proposition \ref{prop_covering_map_vectorfield}. \begin{proposition} Let $\Tilde{M}$ and $M$ be smooth manifolds without boundary, $p:\Tilde{M}\to M$ be a smooth covering map and $X$ be a smooth vector field on $M$.
-Then there exists a uniquely defined smooth vector field $\Tilde{X}$ on $\Tilde{M}$ such that
+are uniquely determined.
+Here, we used Proposition \ref{prop_covering_map_vectorfield}. \begin{proposition} Let $\tilde{M}$ and $M$ be smooth manifolds without boundary, $p:\tilde{M}\to M$ be a smooth covering map and $X$ be a smooth vector field on $M$.
+Then there exists a uniquely defined smooth vector field $\tilde{X}$ on $\tilde{M}$ such that